sqlite/sqlite/README.md

 ## Compiling for Windows Using MSVC

-On Windows, all applicable build products can be compiled with MSVC.
+On Windows, everything can be compiled with MSVC.
 You will also need a working installation of TCL.
 See the [compile-for-windows.md](doc/compile-for-windows.md) document for additional information about how to install MSVC and TCL and configure your